 Private Student Loans

-Private loans typically offer fewer repayment options and may not have the same flexibility as federal loans.
-It’s essential to check with your private lender about available repayment plans.
+Private loans typically offer fewer repayment options and may not be as flexible as federal loans.
+Therefore, it’s essential to check with your private lender about available repayment plans.

 6. Loan Forgiveness and Benefits